duckDominatrix/headhunter-resume-updater/README.md

-You can add the files to Chrome extentions page, tap in adress bar 'chrome://extensions/', push the 'Load unpacked' button and load this files:
+You can add the files to Chrome extentions page, tap in adress bar 'chrome://extensions/', push the 'Load unpacked' button and load this files from "/extention" folder:
 - manifest.json
 - background.js
 - content.js